janowak/js_overview/README.md

 }
 ```

-Closures introduce a way to create private variables in javascript
+Closures introduce a way to create private variables in javascript and other concepts related to functional programming (curring, partial application)

 ### Modules